dieuwkehupkes/dieuwkehupkes.github.io/index.md

 - October 14, 2024 -- I became an ELLIS Scholar!
 Grateful for the nomination and the honour :)

+- August 20, 2024 -- Scitube made <a href='https://www.youtube.com/watch?v=ARipp-MslrY' target="_blank">a video</a> about my work on generalisation with GenBench!
+Very happy with how it turned out.

-- July, 2042 -- Proud to have been part of the Llama 3 effort and grateful that we got to publish such a comprehensive paper about it.
+- July, 2024 -- Proud to have been part of the Llama 3 effort and grateful that we got to publish such a comprehensive paper about it.
 It's a loooong paper, I know.
 Curious about my contributions specifically?
 Head to section 5.1!
 For my personal highlights, read <a href="https://x.com/_dieuwke_/status/1816098840551870719" target="_blank">my tweet</a>

 - October 20, 2023 -- The <a href="https://www.nature.com/articles/s42256-023-00729-y" target="_blank">GenBench taxonomy paper</a> on generalisation in NLP just came out at Nature Machine Intelligence!
 Couldn't be more proud of this massive team effort :).